 Nashville Singer/Songwriter, Gary Nicholson and Friends

 Topics on breastfeeding, attachment parenting, birth, sleep, mental health, discipline, and communication.
-Also featuring an Exhibit Hall, Silent Auction, LLL and API gatherings, children's sessions, recognitions, continuing education, panel discussions, and downtown Nashville!
+Also featuring an Exhibit Hall with grand prize valued at $1,000!, Silent Auction, LLL and API gatherings, children's sessions, recognitions, continuing education credits, panel discussions, and downtown Nashville!

 Special Saturday night post-conference Nashville Experience Concert event

 Celebrating the 25th Anniversary of API.
 Proceeds from concert benefit API.

 Tickets at www.3rdandlindsley.com (Concert tickets on sale soon!)

 Join La Leche League of KY/TN and Attachment Parenting International on Saturday, November 2, 2019, in Nashville, Tennessee, as we “Rock the World.”
 This conference is for national, regional, and local professionals, breastfeeding and parenting leaders, birth workers, LLL Leaders, Leader Applicants, AP Leaders, volunteers, parents and grandparents, and more to provide support and education related to breastfeeding and parenting.